Graduate School Handbook part four

 PGR students are considered to be “in term time” for the entirety of their course (until they have submitted their final thesis).

-Further visa information for student route visa PBS PGRs
+Further visa information for PGRs on a student visa or Tier 4 visa

 Student route visa students must attend a registration session every year to complete Home Office requirements and PGRs will be informed of these details directly by the UWE Bristol Immigration Advice Team.
 Home Office requirements must be satisfied before the annual registration process can be completed.